ozan2003/rfc_reader/README.md

 # RFC Reader

-A CLI tool to read RFCs (Request for Comments) in the terminal.
-This tool allows you to fetch, cache, and browse RFC documents with a TUI.
+A tool to read RFCs (Request for Comments) with a TUI, allowing you to fetch, cache, and browse RFC documents.

 ## Features